tgauss/survivor-pickem/README.md

 npm start
 ```

-Ensure all environment variables are configured in your deployment environment.
+Ensure all environment variables are configured in your deployment environment.# Force fresh deployment Wed Aug 27 21:07:21 PDT 2025